Tanushri-Bhoyar/budget_tracker/README.md

 ## Features
 - Add income and expenses
-- See total savings instantly
+- See total savings instantly.
 - Visual pie chart of expenses.
 - Auto saves to CSV file